-- Bandwith – Each time a web user loads a page on their desktop CPU, tablet, or mobile device they are using up your web site’s bandwidth.
+- Bandwidth – Each time a web user loads a page on their desktop CPU, tablet, or mobile device they are using up your website’s bandwidth.
 If you have a site that has a lot of content.
 Many multiple large media files (videos, images, music, etc.).
-You may use up a good amount of your web site’s bandwidth.
+You may use up a good amount of your website’s bandwidth.

-- Disk Space – The amount of space that your web site lives in.
-If your site is only 10MB, you will not need to employ a 100GB of web server space, ever.
+- Disk Space – The amount of space that your website lives in.
+If your site is only 10MB, you will not need to employ 100GB of web server space, ever.

 Type of site

 An operating system is required to run a CPU at your convenience.
 There are multiple operating systems out there that make it possible.
-Server OS, on the other hand, are expensive and rightfully so.
-These platforms enable unlimited user connections, a greater memory capacity, and act as universal servers for web, emails, and databases.
+Server OS, on the other hand, are expensive, and rightfully so.
+These platforms enable unlimited user connections, with greater memory capacity, and act as universal servers for the web, emails, and databases.
 A server OS can handle multiple desktops as it is optimized for a network instead of catering to a single user.
-Depending on the software required by your office software, clients or your web site requirements, this is sometimes a priority when choosing your hosting.
+Depending on the software required by your office software, clients, or your website requirements, this is sometimes a priority when choosing your hosting.

 Now that you have considered ALL of these Web Hosting featured options.